tomdoeslinux/PixaPencil/README.md

 - 100% free of evil (tracking) advertisements
 - 100% commitment to open source

-**Warning: if you have a phone with a _very_ small screen size (e.g. 400x800 Galaxy Core Prime) this app will not work well.
-Keep that in mind.
-I am working on making this app more compatible with smaller screen sizes, but for now it's on hold.**

-PixaPencil is available in either English (US), English (UK/NZ/AU, etc), or Hebrew.

-PixaPencil only runs on Android 8.0 or higher.
+PixaPencil only runs on Android 8.0 or higher with a decently-sized screen.

 ## 🖼️ Showcase